Specification

 Metadata Block Hashing

-- The block is serialized into FlatBuffers following a two-step process to ensure that all variable-size buffers are layed out in memory in a consistent order:
+is serialized into FlatBuffers format following a two-step process to ensure that all variable-size buffers are laid out in memory in a consistent order:

 - First, we iterate over all fields of the block in the same order they appear in the schemas serializing into buffers all vector-like and variable-size fields and recursing into nested data structures (tables) in the depth-first order.